NC House overrides Cooper's veto of immigration bill HB10

 WTVD logo

-The controversial bill covers two significant topics, including school vouchers and undocumented immigration:
+The bill covers two significant topics -- school vouchers and undocumented immigration:

-If overridden, it will clear the backlog of 55,000 families who are on the waitlist for opportunity scholarships.
-These are private school scholarships using taxpayer money to send children of different income levels to private schools.
+If overridden, it will clear the backlog of 55,000 families on the waitlist for opportunity scholarships.
+These are private-school scholarships that use taxpayer money to send children of different income levels to private schools.

-It would also require North Carolina Sheriffs to follow new protocols should they learn someone who they've arrested is undocumented.
-Sheriffs -- once a court order has been issued - is to keep those undocumented people in custody until federal agents from ICE can step in.
+It would also require sheriffs in North Carolina to follow new protocols should they learn someone they've arrested is in the country illegally.
+Sheriffs -- once a court order has been issued - would be mandated to keep those undocumented people in custody until federal agents from ICE can step in.

 It's a law that advocates say will devastate North Carolina's immigrant communities.
 A vigil was held outside the state legislature to protest HB10.